tonyandrewmeyer/takahe-operator/README.md

 Note that this charm aims to make installation and management of your Takahē server simple, but there are other aspects to running an ActivityPub server that you must handle.
-In particular, supporting your users, moderation, defedeation (if needed), knowing how to handle illegal content, and so on.
+In particular, supporting your users, moderation, defederation (if needed), knowing how to handle illegal content, and so on.

 ## Other resources